shengjinbiao/edictor/README.md

 ## Run with Docker (no local Python needed)

-We provide a lightweight Dockerfile to run EDICTOR in a container.
+We provide a Dockerfile to run EDICTOR in a container (CUDA runtime base image).

 Build: